 “I submit to you that there is another reason why a lot of auto dealers have not put in for the retail rate; and that is because they were already paid what they regarded as a fair return.”

-Our firm has performed multiple studies on MSRP reimbursement, and when lower markups on major assemblies, no-cost exchanges, recall parts and the like are factored in, the true reimbursement rate is in the low to mid-50% range.
-One has to wonder whether these loose anecdotal comments simply indicate a lack of understanding of the reality, or a deliberate attempt to mislead the uninformed and obscure the facts.
+Our firm has performed multiple studies on retail warranty reimbursement, and when lower markups on major assemblies, no-cost exchanges, recall parts and the like are factored in, the true retail warranty reimbursement rate is in the low to mid-50% range.
+One has to wonder whether these loose anecdotal comments simply indicate a lack of understanding of the reality or a deliberate attempt to mislead the uninformed and obscure the facts.

 Microsoft has officially dropped support for Internet Explorer 8 and lower.
 In order to keep our website lean and free of hacked code just to accomodated outdated browsers, we are no longer supporting IE 8 and lower.
 Please upgrade your browser today to greatly improve your experience of this website, and of the whole web!